krzbanas/WideRangeFTIR/FIGURES/info.md

+# Info

-#this is folder to keep all final figures
+This is folder to keep all final figures.